IBM/dbb/Templates/GitlabCIPipeline/README.md

 # Gitlab DevOps pipeline template
-This template provides an [.gitlab-ci.yml](.gitlab-ci.yml) definition file to setup an Gitlab CI pipeline for applications managed in an Gitlab Git repository.
+This template provides an [.gitlab-ci.yml](.gitlab-ci.yml) definition file to setup an Gitlab CI/CD pipeline for applications managed in an Gitlab Git repository.
 ## Overview and capabilities
-This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) within an Gitlab CI context.
+This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) within an Gitlab CI/CD context.

 It leverages the [Common Backend scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) to implement the Setup, Build, Packaging and Deployment stages.